-The Group's cash investment strategy aims to avoid capital risks and reach a global performance level equivalent to the reference free risk interest rate on the Euro market.
+The Group's cash investment strategy aims to avoid capital risks and reach a global performance level equivalent to the reference free risk interest rate.
 In order to achieve this objective, the Group contracts certain short term deposits offering guaranteed capital with or without guaranteed interest rate yields.